plepe/OpenStreetBrowser/doc/TwigJS.md

 * function colorInterpolate(map, value): interpolates between two or more colors.
 E.g. `colorInterpolate([ 'red', 'yellow', 'green' ], 0.75)`.
 * function enumerate(list): enumerate the given list, e.g. "foo, bar, and bla".
 Input either an array (`enumerate([ "foo", "bar", "bla" ])`) or a string with `;` as separator (`enumerate("foo;bar;bla")`).
 * function debug(): print all arguments to the javascript console (via `console.log()`)
+* function boundaries(lat, lon): return list of boundaries where the coordinates lie within.
+If the boundaries are not loaded, return `null`.
+Every item has a property `tags` and `geometry` (GeoJSON geometry).

 Extra filters:
 * filter websiteUrl: return a valid http link.
 Example: `{{ "www.google.com"|websiteUrl }}` -> "http://www.google.com"; `{{ "https://google.com"|websiteUrl }}` -> "https://google.com"